apache/james-project/upgrade-instructions.md

 Impacted product: Guice distributed James

-Our usage of Cassandra for the time series have been improved by fine tuning the compaction strategy and the read repair option.
+Our usage of Cassandra for the time series have been improved by fine-tuning the compaction strategy and the read repair option.

 #### Upgrade procedure